Homegateway/SDTTool/README.md

 ### oneM2M specific arguments
 - ``--domain <domain name>``: Specify the domain name for XSD output.
-- ``--abbreviationfile <filename``: Specify the file to store the list of abbreviations.
+- ``--abbreviationsinfile <filename>``: Specify the file that contains a CSV table of already existing abbreviations.
 - ``--abbreviationlength <integer>``: Specify the maximum length for abbreviations.
 The default is *5*.
 - ``--xsdtargetnamespace <URI>`` : Specify the target namespace for the oneM2M XSD.